mostofthings/mr2-digital-dash/readme.md

 # Raspberry Pi Digital Dash

-The goal of this project is to create a universal digital gauge readout for racecar applications.
-The core aims of this project are:
+This is a fork of my original project, which is a [Javascript Digital Dash](https://github.com/mostofthings/digital-dash).
+The goal this time around was a bit different.
+The intent was to create a small, heads-up-display style dash.
+This is going into a 1991 Toyota MR2, with a focus more on street driving and occasional grip-track use.

 ## To display easy to read data in an attractive format.